Is ‘dressing to impress’ still relevant for today’s working woman?

 The notion of uniform, dress code or lack of directly relating to focus and productivity is an interesting one.
 Does comfortable and cosy support creativity and relaxed working environment?
 Or does adorning the finest tailoring genuinely put you in a more focused mindset to face the day?
 This article by Director magazine cites some interesting issues – including communication, trust in your staff, and direct correlation to everyday happiness in the debate.
 With remote working at its core, the virtual office is a shining example –do the same rules or perceptions of capability apply to those working virtually?

-The examples above send the message that dressing in a certain way or which certain accessories naturally restricts the wearer in some way.
-Let’s not forget the notion of confidence, feel-good vibes that comes from simply wearing something that makes you feel good – be it nice underwear, a flattering dress simple scarf or heels on your feet.
+The examples above send the message that dressing in a certain way or with certain accessories naturally restricts the wearer in some way.
+Let’s not forget the notion of confidence: feel-good vibes that come from simply wearing something that makes you feel good – be it nice underwear, a flattering dress simple scarf or heels on your feet.
 For some, adorning a heel gives a certain look, feel and confidence that may put a spring in your step ‘just because’.

 Away from official uniform policies, the general expectation is for many women to wear heels at work.
 The inference, being, a higher-ranking female may use them as a signifier of authority.
 Be it confidence, a genuine preference, or a daily struggle to which you feel obliged, the plight of Ms Thorp triggered a debate that all women can relate to.
 Some women feel more confident in heels, some simply love to wear them, but others see it as another daily workplace challenge that their male colleagues don’t have to face.